jaypatel35/Data-Science-Practicum---2/README.md

 ### Step 1: Establishing a Data Foundation & Nutritional Benchmark

-I began my project began by aggregating three diverse datasets to build a holistic view of food consumption and recipe composition.
+I began my project by aggregating three diverse datasets to build a holistic view of food consumption and recipe composition.

 ### Data Sources